ERoydev/markovski_repo/README.md

 # Markovski Repo

+This is an Angular project using Angular version "16.1.6" .
+It includes Angular Material and TailwindCSS for styling.

 Welcome to the Markovski repository!
 This project is an Angular application styled with Tailwind CSS and uses MockAPI for backend API services.
 It's simple CRUD Application (Create, Read, Update, Delete).